E-junkie Shopping Cart and Digital Delivery

 Unlike many stars, Lady Gaga prays before concerts (to God, not herself as some might first assume or expect).

 This prayer footage (from her upcoming HBO special) begins at the 2:40 marker.
 (The first part of the video is somewhat of a breakdown in her confidence.
 Quite a bit of crying, part pep talk, some non sequitur stuff, and some emotional hysteria.
-But, to me, it also seems to be, at least in part, some genuine footage of the acute struggle this 25 year old has performing and living life larger than life in front of millions of and foes.)
+But, to me, it also seems to be, at least in part, some genuine footage of the acute struggle this 25 year old has performing and living life larger than life in front of millions of fans and foes.)

 Will her public prayers to God encourage others to rely on him too?
 Perhaps.
 What do you think?